AnonymousPlanet/thgtoa/guide.md

 ## Your Devices can be tracked even when completely powered off:

-You've seen this in action/spy/scifi movies and shows, the protagonists always remove the battery of their phones to make sure it can't be used.
+You've seen this in action/spy/Sci-Fi movies and shows, the protagonists always remove the battery of their phones to make sure it can't be used.
 Well this is now true at least for some devices:

 -   IPhones and IPads (IOS 13 and above)[^77][^78].

 -   Samsung Phones (Android 10 and above)[^79].

--   Macbooks (MacOS 10.15 and above)[^80].
+-   MacBooks (MacOS 10.15 and above)[^80].

 Such devices will continue to broadcast identity information to nearby devices even when off using Bluetooth Low-Energy[^81].
 They don't have access to the devices directly (which are not connected to the internet) but instead use BLE to find them through other nearby devices[^82].